 NordVPN Linux for China

-The good news is that you can use NordVPN for Linux in China and not necessarily because the government approves.
+The good news is that you can use NordVPN for Linux in China.
 This VPN comes with obfuscated servers, which are very useful in China since your encrypted VPN traffic would alert the authorities right away.
 And, you don’t want to mess with the lords of censorship, right?

 Read more on NordVPN in China

 7 steps to install NordVPN on Linux

 NordVPN finally joined the handful of VPN providers that have a dedicated Linux app, in August 2018.
 This is great news for those who can’t stand manual configurations, which used to be offered as an only choice to use NordVPN with Linux.
 Although, you can still choose to set up your operating system with NordVPN manually, downloading and installing the Linux app is definitely much easier and faster.